shadzxy/NZPlatformerList/README.md

-# Welcome to the New Zealand Demonlist!
+# Welcome to the New Zealand Platformer list!

-This is a list to rank the top 150 extreme demons beaten in New Zealand.
+This is a list to rank the top 150 platformer demons beaten in New Zealand.

-You can access the site [here,](https://nzdl.pages.dev) or at (https://nzdl.pages.dev)
+You can access the site here at (https://nzplatlist.pages.dev).
+To access the main Demonlist for classic extreme demons, visit (https://nzdl.pages.dev).

 ## List Team
 These are the people that manage the NZDL.
 Please contact them if you have any questions.